Some of My Best Friends: Casting

-Jason Bateman arrived at Axelrod/Widdoes to pitch a spec script that he'd written, but the producers were more interested in getting him to star as gay lead Warren Fairbanks in their TV series.
-Bateman did several auditions and readings, but the one person he couldn't impress was CBS president Les Moonves.
+Jason Bateman arrived at Axelrod/Widdoes to pitch a spec script that he had written, but the producers were more interested in getting him to star as gay lead Warren Fairbanks in their TV series.
+Bateman did several auditions and readings, but the one person he could not impress was CBS president Les Moonves.
 "I figured it was perfunctory because Les Moonves had been my boss since I was 16.
-He was running Warner Bros. when I was doing The Hogan Family.
+He was running Warner Bros. when I was doing The Hogan Family."
 This history wound up working against the actor.
 "Perhaps he had a bit of a difficult time seeing me as a gay guy, or perhaps he had something completely different in mind, I don't know.
 But he wanted them to keep looking, and they did, and they entertained a few different people and names and ultimately ended up coming back to me."

 Danny Nucci was approached to play straight Frankie Zito by executive producer Jonathan Axelrod, whose then-wife, actress Illeana Douglas, had worked with Nucci in the 1993 film Alive.
-Nucci wasn't doing much television at the time, but he liked the pitch and saw Frankie as a very real character.
+Nucci was not doing much television at the time, but he liked the pitch and saw Frankie as a very real character.
 "I've got a buddy from the Bronx, Joey," said Nucci.
 "Through the years I've watched him grow from looking at the world this way" — Nucci held his palms close together — "to this," he said, stretching his hands apart.
 "So he's a great template."

 The casting of the Vern character (named "Terry" in earlier incarnations) was trickier, as he was originally written to be played by an overweight white guy.
 But when petite Asian Alec Mapa came in to audition for the part, he immediately won over Vitale.
 The problem was nobody else thought the flamboyant actor was right for the show.
-Mapa was repeatedly called back to audition, but it wasn't until the zero hour that he was finally cast and the character was re-conceived to suit him.
-It's also worth noting that after the series was canceled, Mapa guest-starred on Cherry's Desperate Housewives as a character named Vern; it is unknown if this was intended to be the same character or merely an inside-joke.
+Mapa was repeatedly called back to audition, but it was not until the zero hour that he was finally cast and the character was re-conceived to suit him.
+It is also worth noting that after the series was canceled, Mapa guest-starred on Cherry's Desperate Housewives as a character named Vern; it is unknown if this was intended to be the same character or merely an inside joke.